UniversalAptronym/Locus-Server/Instructions/Cloudflare_(Web_URL).md

 <img src="../Media_Repository/Cloudflare_SSL_4.png" alt="Cloudflare SSL Origin Server" title="Cloudflare SSL Origin Server" width="50%"/>

 8. Before beginning you should have created a text file named `Cloudflare_SSL_Certificate.txt` .
 Open it.
-Navigate back to your browser and click on the text in "Origin Box" to select it, then press **Ctrl+C** to *Copy* that text.
-Then select your text file (you may have to click the body of the file to select it properly) and press **CTRL + V** (for Linux or Windows) or **CMD + V** (for Mac) to *Paste* the text you copied in previous step into the file.
+Navigate back to your browser and click on the text in "Origin Box" to select it, then press `Ctrl + C` to *Copy* that text.
+Then select your text file (you may have to click the body of the file to select it properly) and press `CTRL + V` (for Linux or Windows) or `CMD + V` (for Mac) to *Paste* the text you copied in previous step into the file.
 Save this file and leave the folder it is within open.

 9. Before beginning you should have created a text file named `Cloudflare_SSL_private Key.txt` .
 Open it.
-Navigate back to your browser and click on the text in "Private Key" to select it, then press **Ctrl+C** to *Copy* that text.
-Then select your text file (you may have to click the body of the file to select it properly) and press **CTRL + V** (for Linux or Windows) or **CMD + V** (for Mac) to *Paste* the text you copied in previous step into the file.
+Navigate back to your browser and click on the text in "Private Key" to select it, then press `Ctrl + C` to *Copy* that text.
+Then select your text file (you may have to click the body of the file to select it properly) and press `CTRL + V` (for Linux or Windows) or `CMD + V` (for Mac) to *Paste* the text you copied in previous step into the file.
 Save this file and leave the folder it is within open.

 We will use these files later.